amadxr/website/_drafts/hiring-a-development-partner.md

 So how do *we* address this situation?
 By thinking strategically.
 By defining an MVP and getting it launched so real people start using it.
 By architecting a flexible solution we can expand upon.
 By delivering the greatest value we can within your project budget.

 It’s not that there aren’t trade-offs.
 There most certainly are.
-But compromising on code quality or hoping that inexperienced developers will know how to solve tough technical problems doesn't lead to happy endings.
+But compromising on code quality or hoping inexperienced developers will know how to solve tough technical problems doesn't lead to happy endings.

+If you're [looking for a development partner](/hire-us/), remember, you get what you pay for.

 &nbsp;